MIND Diet: Best Foods to Eat to Keep Your Brain Young

 You should eat: ≥2 servings/week.
 One serving is 1 cup of berries.

+Not only are berries delicious, but also they are powerhouses of antioxidants.
 Berries contain flavonoids, which strengthen connections between neurons, making it easier for them to communicate.

 Pictured recipe: Dark Chocolate Trail Mix